 - Contact your Orthotist immediately if there are concerns with ill-fitting orthoses.

-Written by The Children's Hospital at Westmead, Sydney Children's, Randwick, Kaleidoscope Hunter Children's Health Network and Northcott
+Written by The Children's Hospital at Westmead, Sydney Children's, Randwick, John Hunter Children's Hospital, Newcastle and Northcott